Saint-Laurent, Quebec: Infrastructure

 Saint-Laurent has three fire stations and two police stations, one municipal court building, two libraries, the former City Hall (now the borough hall).
 There are two indoor hockey arenas, the municipal Raymond Bourque Arena, named after Raymond Bourque a former NHL player and Hockey Hall of Fame member and a Multipurpose Sports Complex.
 There is also the commercial Bonaventure's Arena which has rinks available for rent.

 Transportation

 Saint-Laurent is served by two metro stations, Du Collège and Côte-Vertu, the latter of which also serves as a major bus terminus.
-There are plans to extend the metro's Orange line to the Bois-Franc REM station with a station at Poirier.
+There are plans to extend the Metro's Orange Line to the Bois-Franc REM station with a station at Poirier.

-Three light metro stations from the Réseau express métropolitain, Bois-Franc, Du Ruisseau and Montpellier, are also located in Saint-Laurent.
+Four light metro stations from the Réseau express métropolitain, Bois-Franc, Du Ruisseau, Montpellier and Côte-de-Liesse, are also located in Saint-Laurent.

 Autoroutes include Autoroute 15 (Décarie Expressway), Autoroute 40 (Trans Canada), Autoroute 520, and Autoroute 13, and a secondary highway (Route 117).

 in addition to major urban boulevards (Marcel-Laurin Boulevard, Henri Bourassa Boulevard, Cavendish Boulevard, Côte-Vertu Boulevard, Decarie Boulevard, Thimens Boulevard).

 The former Cartierville Airport is no more, having been turned into a residential subdivision called Bois-Franc.

 Part of Trudeau International Airport also lies within the territory of Saint-Laurent.